Velocity Averaging for the Wigner Kinetic Equation in the Semiclassical Regime: Semiclassical velocity averaging and pure states

 \begin{remark} Let us recall Theorem III.1 (5) in \cite{lions1993mesures}: given any Borel probability measure $\mu$ on $\mathbb R^d\times\mathbb R^d$, there exists a family $\psi_\hbar$ of $L^2(\mathbb R^d)$ such that $\|\psi_\hbar\|_{L^2(\mathbb R^d)}=1$ and $\psi_\hbar\to 0$ weakly in $L^2(\mathbb R^d)$ while $W_\hbar[\ketbra{\psi_\hbar}]\to\mu$ in $\mathcal S'(\mathbb R^d\times\mathbb R^d)$ as $\hbar\to 0$.
 Since $\mu$ is not necessarily monokinetic, this means that the additional assumptions in Proposition \ref{P-Monokinetic} are in general not satisfied by the family $\psi_\hbar$, and that these additional assumptions are essential for Proposition \ref{P-Monokinetic} to hold. \end{remark}

 \begin{remark} The condition on $\nabla\rho_\hbar$ in Proposition \ref{P-Monokinetic} is obviously an essential feature of this result.
-We shall return to its physical meaning at the end of the next section.
+We shall return to its physical meaning at the end of this paper.
 On the other hand, assume that the kinetic energy corresponding to the pure state defined by the wave function $\psi_\hbar\in L^2(\mathbb R^d)$ such that $\|\psi_\hbar\|_{L^2(\mathbb R^d)}=1$ is uniformly bounded in $\hbar$:

 Then

 See (1.28) and (1.26) in \cite{gerard1997homogenization} for a more general sufficient condition leading to that conclusion than the boundedness of the kinetic energy.
 In other words the family $\psi_\hbar$ is \emph{$\hbar$-oscillatory} in the terminology of Definition 1.6 in \cite{gerard1997homogenization}.
 Since $\widehat{\rho}_{\hbar}(\xi)=|\mathcal F_{x\to\xi}\psi_\hbar(\xi)|^2$ (see \eqref{DefHatRho} for the definition of $\widehat{\rho}_\hbar$), one has